raphaelgatti/v2-ach-api-docs/source/includes/_webhooks.md

 }
 ```

-Subscribing to webhooks allows Dwolla to send events as a `POST` request to a user defined callback URL.
+Create a Webhook Subscription to receive `POST` requests from Dwolla (called Hooks) when Events associated with your application occur.
+[Hooks](#hooks) are sent to a URL which you provide when creating a Webhook Subscription.
 If you are a White Label partner, you will use these events to notify your customers via email based on the White Label TOS.
 Refer to the [events](#available-events) section for the list of events that trigger webhooks.

+You must use an Application Access Token to create a Webhook Subscription.
+Hooks are only sent as long as you maintain a valid Application Access Token.
+If your Application Access Token expires or is invalidated, and none currently exists, Dwolla will stop sending Hooks.

 ### Acknowledgement and retries
-For webhook notifications, your server should respond with a HTTP 2xx status code to indicate you have successfully received the message.
-If Dwolla receives a status code greater than a HTTP 400, or you fail to respond within 20 seconds of the attempt, we will retry the call to your subscribed webhook URL.
+When your application receives a [Hook](#hooks), it should respond with a HTTP 2xx status code to indicate successful receipt.
+If Dwolla receives a status code greater than a HTTP 400, or your application fails to respond within 20 seconds of the attempt, another Hook will be sent.

-Dwolla will attempt to retry each webhook 8 times over the course of 72 hours.
-If a webhook was successful but you would like information again, you can call [retrieve webhook by ID](#retrieve-webhook-by-id).
-Failed webhooks are retried on the following backoff schedule:
+Dwolla will re-attempt delivery 8 times over the course of 72 hours according the backoff schedule below.
+If a hook was successfully received but you would like the information again, you can call [retrieve webhook by ID](#retrieve-webhook-by-id).

 | Retry number | Interval (relative to last retry) | Interval (relative to original attempt) |
 |:------------:|:---------------------------------:|:---------------------------------------:|